also available »

 Teaching materials from the CLEAN collection

-- Power for Developing Countries asks students to design economically viable engineering solutions to address the energy needs of three off-the-grid towns in Africa.
+- Power for Low Income Countries asks students to design economically viable engineering solutions to address the energy needs of three off-the-grid towns in Africa.

 - Samoa Under Threat examines the effects of global warming on the Pacific island of Samoa with testimonials from an expert in western science knowledge and traditional ecological knowledge.